-SpaceX's RocketsSpaceX began in 2002, when its founder, Elon Musk, took the first steps in his grand ambition to send a mission to Mars.
-More than 15 years later, the company is way beyond the space startup stage.
+SpaceX was born in 2002, when its founder, billionaire Elon Musk, took the first steps in his grand ambition to send a mission to Mars.
+Today, the company is way beyond the space startup stage.

 Read more about SpaceX's history of rockets and spacecraft development in the following slideshow.